jenkinsci/dynatrace-plugin/README.md

 <table>
 <tr>
 <td><img src="https://github.com/Dynatrace/Dynatrace-Jenkins-Plugin/blob/master/img/logo/jenkins.png" width="75"></td>
-<td>This plugin for Jenkins pulls Test Automation data from Dynatrace AppMon and displays it through charts and tables on the project and build level.</td>
+<td>This plugin for Jenkins pulls Test Automation data from Dynatrace AppMon and displays it through charts and tables on the project and build level.
+No need for additional Dynatrace AppMon library in your build script.</td>
 </tr>
 </table>